 |Total to be paid back||€ 19,000||€ 3,500||€ 500|

 |On October 1st||€ 1,520||€ 290||€ 40|

 |(monthly, until) On August 1st||€ 1,520||€ 290||€ 40|

 Note: On departure, the remaining money will be transferred to the student.

 The Dutch Government requires that all international students, including PhD candidates, have at their disposal sufficient funds during their entire study in the Netherlands.
 Therefore you have to be able to provide a financial plan showing that you have a real source of income during your stay in the Netherlands (e.g. living; stipend; church support; personal support).

 Furthermore, the TUA requests you to sign an agreement to the effect that, should you fail to sufficiently finance your studies, you will leave the university and return to your home country.

 There is one scholarship available every year for a student who comes to study at TUA from abroad.
-Click here to get more information about this Holland Scholarship.
+Click here to get more information about this NL Scholarship (former Holland Scholarship).

 Since 1894 the Theological University of Apeldoorn has been fulfilling its historical mission to educate ministers for the Christian Reformed Churches in the Netherlands.
 The university has developed into an institute for theological studies and research, which also benefits those outside the Christian Reformed Church, both in the Netherlands and abroad.
 The philosophy of the university is based on the authority of God’s Word, and the university strives to combine the Reformation and the Reformed confession with the realities of church and society in the 21st century.